AlexAaqil/qing-jia-safaris/notes.md

 ~~- add feature for deleting existing tour images during editing.~~ ~~- add feature for sorting existing tour images during editing.~~ ~~- fix ckeditor's styles esp the lists.~~
-- add the functionality for booking tours.
+~~- tour details images to use cover instead of contain~~ ~~- add the functionality for booking tours.~~
+~~- correct hero text from adventure to adventures~~ ~~- slider on Home Page big five~~
+~~- add TikTok on the socials~~
+~~- correct logout functionality for guests navbar~~ ~~- show currently active page on the navbars~~
+- proper arrangment for tour details page to avoid too much white space
+- send an email to clients after they book a tour with the booking code
+- bookings page should be a searchable table by name and booking code
+- adjust the validation message for itineraries inputs
-- add the charts for showing bookings and sales.
+- add the charts for showing bookings and sales

 # Features
 - Authentication with roles.